Fraser Island History on display at Central Station…

 A mosaic of pristine white sand, lush rainforest and unspoilt wilderness.
-And a great place to learn and experience all this is at Central Station.
+A great place to learn and experience all this is at Central Station.

 What is Central Station on Fraser Island?

-The Picnic and Camping Facility for Visitor to central Station
+The Picnic and Camping Facility for Visitors to Central Station

 Where is Central Station Located